dim2k2006/microfrontend-react-app/README.md

 - Users List application - depends on the Users Service Provider.
 - User Form application - depends on the Users Service Provider.
 - Shell application - depends on the Users Service Provider.

+### Build system

+To effectively implement the above principles, I used very powerful build tool called NX https://github.com/nrwl/nx.

+With NX, we can easily create a monorepo with multiple applications and libraries.
+It allows us to share code between applications and libraries, and to build, test, and deploy them in a very efficient way.

+NX also provides use with very useful eslint rule called *enforce-module-boundaries* that allows us to define the rules for the dependencies between the applications and libraries to be able to follow the clean architecture principles.

+Finally, NX has out of the box tools for building microfrontends using webpack module federation plugin.